 Format & Size

 The CONFIG_ESP_COREDUMP_DATA_FORMAT option controls the format of the core dump file, namely ELF format or Binary format.

-The ELF format contains extended features and allow to save more information about broken tasks and crashed software but it requires more space in the flash memory.
-This format of core dump is recommended for new software designs and is flexible enough to extend saved information for future revisions.
+The ELF format contains extended features and allows more information regarding erroneous tasks and crashed software to be saved.
+However, using the ELF format causes the core dump file to be larger.
+This format is recommended for new software designs and is flexible enough to be extended in future revisions to save more information.

 The CRC32 option provides better calculation performance and consumes less memory for storage.

-The SHA256 hash algorithm provides greater probability of detecting corruption than a CRC32 with multiple bit errors.
+The SHA256 hash algorithm provides a greater probability of detecting corruption than a CRC32 with multiple-bit errors.

 # Name, Type, SubType, Offset, Size # Note: if you have increased the bootloader size, make sure to update the offsets to avoid overlap nvs, data, nvs, 0x9000, 0x6000 phy_init, data, phy, 0xf000, 0x1000 factory, app, factory, 0x10000, 1M coredump, data, coredump,, 64K